woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode7.md

 **Alexcandra**: Anything else?

-**Linda**: We also lide to know your reasons for wanting an animal.
+**Linda**: We also like to know your reasons for wanting an animal.

 **Alexcandra**: Just to hold it and cuddle with it.
 Just to have as a pet I love animals.